Skip to article

 Utah cottage food laws: what is the short version?

 Utah requires registration before selling cottage food.
 The listed cost is $50.
-There is no state revenue cap in the current data.
-Utah allows online orders, in-state shipping, seller delivery for cottage food sellers in the current data.
+The cited state sources do not list a revenue cap.
+Utah allows online orders, in-state shipping, seller delivery for cottage food sellers.
+Utah also has a path for prepared or time/temperature-control foods, and that path requires a separate permit.

-Do I need a cottage food registration in Utah?
+Do I need a cottage food license or permit in Utah?

 Yes.
 Utah requires registration before selling cottage food.
 The listed cost is $50.
 Check the official state source before selling because local zoning, food safety training, or label rules may still apply.